emqx/blog/en/202507/mqtt-vs-websocket.md

 ### What is WebSocket?

-WebSocket is a network protocol enabling two-way communication channels over a single, persistent TCP connection.
-It diverges from HTTP by maintaining an open connection after the initial handshake, allowing for real-time and interactive data exchange.
-This is particularly useful for applications such as online games, chat systems, and real-time stock trading platforms.
+WebSocket is a protocol that enables full-duplex communication over a single TCP connection.
+It starts with an HTTP handshake that upgrades the connection to WebSocket and then keeps it open for continuous two-way data flow without repeatedly re-establishing connections.
+It is now widely used in both browser-facing applications and backend real-time systems, including streaming gateways, real-time API streaming, and AI inference streaming pipelines.

-WebSocket is also increasingly used in backend-to-backend streaming and real-time APIs, not only browser-based apps.

 The WebSocket protocol involves the handshake phase for establishing the connection and the data transfer phase for exchanging information.

-#### Standards Progress (Important Timeline)
+#### Standards Progress

 - **MQTT 5.0** became an **OASIS Standard** on **2019-03-07**.
 - **WebSocket over HTTP/2** was standardized in **RFC 8441 (2018-09)**.
 - **WebSocket over HTTP/3** was standardized in **RFC 9220 (2022-06)**.

-This means WebSocket is no longer accurately described as "HTTP/1.1 upgrade only" in modern deployments.

 ![WebSocket handshake](https://assets.emqx.com/images/269d797a452ad5d491c78f2f4dd573b7.png)

 ## Diving into MQTT and WebSocket: Application Scenarios

-### MQTT: From IoT Efficiency to Real-Time Data Backbone
+### MQTT: Tailored for IoT Efficiency and Real-Time Data Backbone

 MQTT is a lightweight, publish-subscribe messaging protocol designed for constrained environments, such as low power, low bandwidth, or unreliable networks.
 At the same time, its minimal packet size, topic-based routing, and multiple QoS levels also make it a strong event backbone for modern distributed systems that require decoupled, real-time data movement.